JuliaLang/julia/doc/stdlib/base.rst

    Compute the sample variance of a vector ``v`` with known mean ``m``.
    Note: Julia does not ignore ``NaN`` values in the computation.

+.. function:: middle(x)

+   Compute the middle of a single real, which is equivalent to computing its mean.
+   Note: the value is converted to float.

+.. function:: middle(x, y)

+   Compute the middle of a couple of reals ``x`` and ``y``, which is equivalent to computing their mean (``(x + y) / 2``).

+.. function:: middle(range)

+   Compute the middle of a range, that is, compute the mean of its extrema.
+   Since a range is sorted, the mean is performed with the first and last element.

+.. function:: middle(array)

+   Compute the middle of an array, which consists in finding its extrema and then computing their mean.

 .. function:: median(v)

    Compute the median of a vector ``v``. ``NaN`` is returned if the data